Flux159/cassie-odm/README.md

 Common Issues using Cassandra
 ----------

 You can't sort or use greater than or less than operators on a non-composite primary key column (see example below on what you can sort on).
-Primary keys can only be searched using equality or "IN".
+Partition keys can only be searched using equality or "IN".
 The way to get around this is to use composite primary keys with the appropriate columns.
 Because of this, you need to design your data models differently (full normalization is generally not a good idea, your data needs to be partially denormalized for good consistent performance - see Data modeling notes for more information).

-Secondary indices are usually only good when you have fields that are common across many rows.
+According to some Datastax documentation, secondary indices are usually only good when you have fields that are common across many rows.
 A good example is when you have a list of people, each containing state and country information.
 You would put a secondary index on the state field and on the country field if you wanted to query "What users are located in this state" or "What users are located in this country".
 You can only use equality operators on secondary indices (see example below)

 Unlike MySQL, PostgreSQL, or other Relational Databases, you can't do JOINs across tables in Cassandra.
 This also means that its not a good idea to fully normalize your data (see "Data Modeling Notes".

 Unlike MongoDB (or recent versions of PostgreSQL), you can't put arbitrary JSON data into Cassandra (must define a schema - although you can always add columns later).
 Note that you can put blobs/buffers into Cassandra, but its generally not a good idea to consistently use Blobs.
-Cassie relaxes schema definitions significantly by auto syncing your tables and warning you when your schema may have additional data.
+Cassie relaxes schema definitions significantly by auto syncing your tables and warning you when your schema may be missing columns that are defined in the database.

 Unlike MongoDB and Riak, Cassandra doesn't come with full text search built-in.
-You would need to use Apache Solr, Elastic Search, or any other full text search indexing engine to support full text search (Datastax Enterprise which is built on top of Cassandra integrates Apache Solr, you can also achieve something similar by writing an Elastic Search river that pulls data from Cassandra).
+You would need to use Apache Solr, Elastic Search, or any other full text search indexing engine to support full text search (Datastax Enterprise is built on top of Cassandra and has Apache Solr integration; you can also achieve something similar by writing an Elastic Search river that pulls data from Cassandra / is pushed data from your app or a Cassandra 2.1 Trigger).
+Note that with any full-text search indexing solution that is not directly tied to your primary data store, you can end up with consistency issues.
+The tradeoff is that by not directly tying your search indices in your database, you can scale each component separately (and deal with the consistency issue by manually pushing/pulling data into your search index).

 Cassandra is not a graph database like neo4j or OrientDB, but you can apparently integrate Titan with Cassandra for Graph / Geolocation type queries.